 If you had told my 18-year-old self that one of the best podcasters around would be the lad with the plastic bag on his head who sings “Horse Outside”, I would have laughed at you.
 However, “The Blindboy Podcast” is a must-listen for anyone interested in what a podcast can be.
 The main man – Mr Blindboy Boatclub – is an expert storyteller, and this ability that he has, this art that he has perfected over the years, allows for an enthralling experience.
 “The Blindboy Podcast” discusses a wide range of topics including history, politics, art, music, mental health, psychology, movies and much more.

 Blindboy is also an excellent interviewer, and he has found some very inspiring characters to interview.
 Civil rights activist Bernadette Devlin McAliskey, film director and producer Spike Lee, singer-songwriters Sinéad O’Connor and Hozier and the wrestler Sami Zayn are just some of the fascinating characters he has interviewed over the years.
-His interviews with economist David McWilliams and housing expert and university lecturer Dr. Rory Hearne led to me discovering their respective podcasts, and they are also worth a listen.
+His interviews with the economist David McWilliams and housing expert and university lecturer Dr. Rory Hearne led to me discovering their respective podcasts, and they are also worth a listen.

 Linked Podcasts: Other podcasts I have discovered through The Blindboy Podcast include “The David McWilliams Podcast” and “Reboot Republic”.